April 11th 2017

-This conference is for school, college or university advancement professionals who are interested in learning more about digital fundraising programs, how they can boost donor acquisition and renewal strategies, and practical tips for creating an engaged community of donors and supporters.
+This conference is for school, college, university or nonprofit advancement professionals who are interested in learning more about digital fundraising programs, how they can boost donor acquisition and renewal strategies, and practical tips for creating an engaged community of donors and supporters.

 Director at the Office of Loyalty Giving, Texas Christian University

 Harmonie oversees phonathon, student and young alumni philanthropy, digital philanthropy, stewardship efforts and data analytics.
 While at TCU, Harmonie developed and implemented the University’s first online day of giving, TCU Gives Day, and the Count Me In! student philanthropy program, a 2014 CASE gold award winner for both Annual Giving Programs and Best Practices in Fundraising.
 Harmonie presents nationally and internationally at conferences about student and young alumni engagement, especially as it pertains to philanthropic giving, volunteer management, gaining institutional buy-in and maximizing budgets.